MUSEUM ADVENTURES brings bilingual English/Spanish traveling exhibits to rural communities across Oregon with fun activities for the whole family.

 Dino-Story Training Video 1_Exhibit Introduction.mp4 from MNCH on Vimeo.

 This fee helps cover the cost of shipping and maintenance of the exhibit as it travels around the state.
-The fee will be payable 30 days prior to the scheduled check out date.
+The fee will be payable 30 days prior to the scheduled loan date.

 Affordable for a reason